 1st–3rd Grade Teacher

 Engage in public school settings right off the bat.
 Observe teachers and students in actual classrooms.
 Examine and discuss various case studies.
 Enrich your experience through specialized school visits.

 Serve Students in Their Communities

-Experience life beyond the classroom as you complete a 10-hour service project.
+Experience life beyond the classroom as you complete a 12-hour service project.
 Better understand the needs of at-risk students while serving their real-world communities.

 Practice What You Teach

 Study.
 Observe.
 Engage.
-Then teach!
-Before you graduate, complete at least one full teaching semester in a South Carolina public school setting.
+Teach!
+Before you graduate, complete at least 720 field-experience hours in a South Carolina public school setting.
 Now that’s hands-on experience!

 The Final Step: Acing Those Interviews

 The transition from learner to leader takes practice.
 Prepare to launch your career as you develop interview skills and practice the interview process with local public-school principals.

 ECE Beside Experienced & Faithful Educators